Tips for Moving Your Solar Panels

 a technician removes tiles on a roof to make way for solar panel rigging

-Another issue to consider is the current condition of your roof and how uninstalling the panels will impact it.
-When your solar panels are installed, mounting hardware is drilled directly into the roofing material.
-Removing this hardware and the panels will leave holes that need to be repaired before you move
+Another issue to consider is the current condition of your roof and how uninstalling the panels will affect it.
+When your solar panels were installed, mounting hardware was drilled directly into the roofing material.

 solar panels with proper orientation on the roof of a home